Boulevard/transporter/README.md

 ## Introduction

 Transporter simplifies the implementation of inter-process communication.
-Its provides structure on top of primitive message passing that improves semantics, maintenance, and productivity so you can focus on code and not on boilerplate.
+It provides structure on top of primitive message passing that improves semantics, maintenance, and productivity so you can focus on code and not on boilerplate.

 Let's look at an example.
 Suppose we have a worker that contains some reusable math functions and we want to use those math functions in our application.
 First let's look at the worker code.